andreav/git4f/README.rst

 * Zero installation procedure - just try these aliases!
 If you don't like them, just erase them.

-* Vincent Driessen's branching model supported
+* Vincent Driessen's branching model supported.

-* Multiple Parrallel Releases developing supported
+* Multiple Parrallel Releases developing supported.

+* 100% git native - nothing stored into your repo but aliases.

+* Configurable    - you can provide options to main operations to customize workflows as you prefer.

 ==================
 Requirements